Skip to content

 • ¼ cup freshly chopped scallions

-• 3 tsp smoked paprika, it's important to use smoked paprika for the smoky flavor
+• 3 teaspoons smoked paprika, it’s important to use smoked paprika for the smoky flavor

 • 2 cups Arborio rice, dry

-• Optional: lemon or lime wedges or chopped cilantro to serve
+• lemon wedges, to serve, or lime wedges or chopped cilantro (optional)

 Instructions

 • In a pot, heat up 4 cups of chicken broth and the clam juice.
 Cover and keep warm.
-Thoroughly towel dry the fish and shrimp, keeping them separate.
+Thoroughly dry the fish and shrimp with paper towels, keeping them separate.
 Sprinkle both with a layer of kosher salt and black pepper.
 Set aside and continue with recipe.

 Notes

-This dish is best eaten the day it's made; Arborio rice tends to become mushy the next day (similar to what happens with risotto.)
+• This dish is best eaten the day it’s made; Arborio rice tends to become too soft the next day, similar to what happens with risotto.

 Nutrition (per serving)